tttmmmyyyy/fixlang-cairo/README.md

 # cairo-fixlang
 Fix-lang binding to the Cairo graphics library.

-# Usage
-* See Makefile and examples to learn basic usage and necessary compiler flags.

 # Dependencies
 * Of course, you need [Fix-lang](https://github.com/tttmmmyyyy/fixlang) to be installed.
 * Requires cairo >= 1.16.0.